Georg H. Jeitler

 Georg Hans Jeitler (born 27 September 1979), also referred as Georg H. Jeitler, is an Austrian entrepreneur, lecturer and forensic economist based in Vienna, Austria.
 He has served as a judiciary's expert witness and investigator in several Austrian corruption scandals including Telekom Austria Affair and Tetron Affair.
+He is vice president of the Austrian Court Experts’ Association.

 Early life and education

 Jeitler was born in Vienna, Austria, in 1979.
 He attended University of Vienna where he received his Bachelor's and Master's degree in communication science.
 Later, he attended the Austrian Institute of Management at the University of Applied Sciences, Burgenland and received his MBA degree in Management Consultancy.
 Jeitler is a certified management consultant and a certified expert witness.

 Career

 In 2000, Jeitler established an advertising agency.
 Over the years, his focus shifted towards communications consultancy and business advisory which ultimately led to specializing in business compliance topics.
+Since 2011, Jeitler has served as an expert witness in a large number cases for the Austrian judiciary and private clients.
+His work as an expert witness has been subject to news coverage of several Austrian political affairs.

 In 2019, Jeitler became a partner at Grant Thornton Austria in the field of forensic practice.
-Since 2011, he has served as a certified expert witness for the Austrian judiciary and private clients.
-His work as an expert witness has been subject to news coverage of several Austrian political affairs.
+In 2024, he was appointed as the firm's head of Advisory.
+The same year, he was elected 2nd Vice President of the Austrian Court Experts' Association, State Association for Vienna, Lower Austria and Burgenland.